Skip to Content

 Contact:

-NERC’s MRF Values Survey Report for the period October - December 2023 showed a significant rise in the average commodity price for Q4.
-The average value of all commodities increased by 36% with residuals and 32% without from Q3 to Q4 2023.
+NERC’s MRF Values Survey Report for the periods January – March 2024 showed a steady rise in the average commodity price for Q1.
+The average value of all commodities increased by 19% with residuals and 17% without from Q4 2023 to Q1 2024.

-This is the 18th report in NERC’s series of quarterly reports on the market value of commodities from MRFs in the Northeast.
+This is the 20th quarterly report in NERC’s series of reports on the market value of commodities from MRFs in the Northeast.
 The report includes information from ten states: Delaware, Maine, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, and Virginia.

 1Residuals refers to the incoming material that cannot be marketed and goes to disposal.
 The value without residuals reflects the value of a perfect ton of marketed material, while the value with residuals reflects the value of each ton processed with the costs associated of disposing unmarketable material.
 Note: In many cases, recovered glass goes to market but at a negative value.